Ursula Wolff Schneider

 Ursula Flora Schneider (Wolff) (popularly known as Ursula Wolff Schneider) (August 14, 1906 – August 1977) was a German photographer and photojournalist.
 Her photographs of the pre-World War II period are a significant record of the society and culture of Weimar Germany, and they serve as an important example of early photojournalism.

 Biography

-Ursula Wolff was born in Berlin, Germany, and is the daughter of renowned Sanskrit scholar Dr. Fritz Wolff and Minna Wolff.
-She was married to German architect Karl Schneider (de).
+Ursula Wolff was born in Berlin, Germany, and is the daughter of the Sanskrit scholar Dr. Fritz Wolff and Minna Wolff (née Pfeffer).
+Her uncle was Fritz Pfeffer.
+She was married to German architect Karl Schneider.

 In the mid-to-late 1920s, Ursula Wolff spent two years in Berlin, Vienna, and Hamburg working as an apprentice in photographers' studios and honing her talents.
 In 1928 – at the age of 22 – she established her own studio, Foto Wolff Lichtbildwerkstatt, and began working as a free-lance photographer.

 She left Germany and emigrated to the United States in 1937.
 She spent her life in Chicago and was killed August 4, 1977 in an automobile accident.